nghiamphan/transformer/README.md

     For example: when input = [1, 2, 3, 0, 0], to generate the first token, the model will only pay attention to the paddng 0 at the end, and this information would not be enough.
     In fact, blindly reverse matrix K and V will never let the model achieve nearly 100% accuracy no matter how many layers we have.

-2. So for the next idea, we reverse matrix K and V such that to generate the first token, the model will pay attention to the actual last token of the input and not the padding 0.
+2.  <a id="vanilla-improvement-section-2"></a>So for the next idea, we reverse matrix K and V such that to generate the first token, the model will pay attention to the actual last token of the input and not the padding 0.
     For example: if input = [1, 2, 3, 0, 0]:

     -   First iteration: pays attention to [3]